microsoft/microsoft-ui-xaml-specs/README.md

 1. Ensure your proposal is approved and in plan.

-2. Create a new branch: ```/user/<username>/<feature>```
+2. Create a new working branch: ```/user/<username>/<feature>```

 3. Create a new folder for your spec under the ```active``` folder: ```/active/<feature>```

 4. Author your spec using the [spec template](/spec_template.md).
 Please use relative links for images or other assets in the folder.

-5. When your spec is ready for review, open a new pull request to merge your spec to the ```master``` branch.
+5. When your spec is ready for review:
+   * Open a new pull request to merge your spec to the ```master``` branch
-Update your proposal issue with a link to the spec PR
+   * Update your proposal issue with a link to the spec PR

+6. Review spec in checkpoint meetings to close open issues.

-6. When your spec is complete and signed off, merge the PR.
+7. When your spec is complete and signed off, merge the PR.

-7. Use your completed spec as the basis for [Microsoft Docs](https://github.com/MicrosoftDocs) articles and [Controls Gallery](https://github.com/Microsoft/Xaml-Controls-Gallery) samples.
+8. Use your completed spec as the basis for [Microsoft Docs](https://github.com/MicrosoftDocs) articles and [Controls Gallery](https://github.com/Microsoft/Xaml-Controls-Gallery) samples.

+9. Once the feature is documented:
+   * Close the proposal issue
-8. Once the feature is documented, add the following header to your spec and move the spec from ```/active``` to ```/archive/<release>```:
+   * Add the following header to your spec:
      > This spec is archived and may not be up to date.
 For up-to-date developer documentation please see: ```<insert link>```
+   * Move your spec from ```/active``` to ```/archive/<release>```

 ## Legal Notices